-Sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
+- Public Health Goal (PHG) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
+PHGs are set by the California Environmental Protection Agency. - Radioactive contaminants, that can be naturally-occurring or be the result of oil and gas production and mining activities. - Regulatory Action Level (AL) The concentrations of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow. - UCMR4 Statement Additional Unregulated Pollutants were added to the UCMR4 monitoring list. - Sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
-Contaminants that may be present in source water is included in the following page:
+Contaminants that may be present in source water are included on the following pages: